This post may contain affiliate links. Read my full disclosure policy.

 Add the pumpkin mixture.

 And pulse until the dough comes together.
 It will be sticky, and you should still be able to see some chunks of butter.

 Dump the dough onto a lightly floured work surface, then dust the top of the dough with flour.

 Gently knead the dough into a smooth ball, then divide in half.

 Form each half into 5-inch circles, about 3/4-inch thick.

-Meanwhile, make the glaze by combining the Confectioners’ sugar, pumpkin purée and spices in a small bowl.
+Let cool for about 15 minutes on the baking sheet.
+Meanwhile, make the glaze: combine the confectioners’ sugar, pumpkin purée, water, and spices in a medium bowl.

-Note: This scone portion of this recipe is based on a popular copycat recipe for Starbucks’ pumpkin scones that’s all over the Internet, but I’ve changed the process a bit and put my own spin on it.
+Note: This scone portion of this recipe is based on a popular copycat recipe for Starbucks’ pumpkin scones that’s all over the Internet, but I’ve changed the method and recipe a bit.
 The Starbucks’ version has two thin glazes: plain and pumpkin.
-This version has a single thick pumpkin glaze, which is easier to make and packs more pumpkin flavor.
+This version has a single thick pumpkin glaze, which is easier to make and packs much more pumpkin flavor.